MCresearch/Candela/README.md

 `nonhb_correlation` analysis calculate the TCF of two water molecules staying together within a certain distance. `nonhb_correlation2` and `nonhb_correlation3` calculate the TCF of water molecule converting between H-bonded water molecule and non-H-bonded water molecule.

 ## Analysis program template
-Before adding new analysis subprogram to Candela, we recommand you to go through the existing analysis program list in case the required analysis is already fulfilled.
+Before adding new analysis subprogram to Candela, we recommand you to go through the existing analysis subprogram list in case the needed analysis is already fulfilled.
 This part introduces the basic structure of an analysis subroutine, by learning which you could write new analysis subroutines on your own.
 ### Basic classes in Candela
+To write new subprograms in Candela, it is necessary to understand and take use of the basic classes implemented.
+They will greatly help you in developing your own codes.
 The following table summarizes the basic classes and their properties and methods that are most used in Candela.
 There are mainly four kinds of classes: `Vector3<T>`, `Cell`, `Atom` and `Water`. `Cellfile` is a class inherited from `Cell` and mainly contains methods reading data from MD trajectory in different formats.
 All of the classes are straightforwardly defined and directly correspond to physical entities.

  Class Name (source file)  | Properties  | Property description      |Methods | Method description                                                      |